Gianlucca123/Vision-LLM-MINA/models/downloadModels/MiniCPMFix/README.md

 ## Problem Description
 The issue arises in the `prepare_inputs_for_generation` function at line 1489 of the `modeling_minicpm.py` file located in the `.cache` directory.
 Specifically, the problem occurs when `inputs_embeds` is not `None` and `past_key_values` is empty but not `None`.
 This leads to an `IndexError` when calculating the rotary embedding.

+See `https://huggingface.co/openbmb/MiniCPM-V-2/discussions/23` for more details.

+## Chose on of the following fixes
 ### Fix 1
 Replace `modeling_minicpm.py` located in : **.cache/huggingface/modules/transformers_modules/openbmb/MiniCPM-V-2/.../modeling_minicpm.py**
 With the attached `modeling_minicpm.py` file.